 - Have a friend with chickens? or get yourself a chicken!
-I love giving my hens scrap foods (they can eat any vegetable or fruit) and can feel good about feeding them because I'm also feeding the soil, too!
+You can give your backyard or farm hens scrap foods (they can eat any vegetable or fruit) and you can feel good about feeding them because it's feeding the soil, too!

 The confusion for the consumer is that there are so many different numbers on packages that make it tricky to know whats happening with that product.
 For instance...